-This being a ETA Hoffman story there are lots to be found, Plenty of his stories feature harsh events but they aren't really dwelt upon, they just happen and the story moves on.
-It's up to you to think about just how gruesome some of which are
+- This being an ETA Hoffman story, there are lots to be found.
+Plenty of his stories feature harsh events but they aren't really dwelt upon, they just happen and the story moves on.
+It's up to you to think about just how gruesome some of which are:

-Also in the back story, mouse traps aren't really nice ways to die, and regardless of if the nobles were all at once slain or if their mother had to watch them one by one die...still horrifying
+- Also in the backstory, mouse traps aren't really nice ways to die, and regardless of if the nobles were all at once slain or if their mother had to watch them one by one die... it's still horrifying.

-Then let's talk about the nut.
-The other would-be-princes..if they failed at be able to crack a nut and they had to summon a dentist, they pretty much means their teeth and/or jaws were pretty gnashed up.
+- Then let's talk about the nut.
+The other would-be-princes..
+If they failed at being able to crack a nut and they had to summon a dentist, it pretty much means their teeth and/or jaws were pretty gnashed up.

-And then what about the off-screen battle. the Nutcracker's own words (varying on translation) are usually akin to "he's bathed/swimming in his own blood."...yeah again disturbing
+- And then what about the off-screen battle?
+The Nutcracker's own words (varying on the translation) are usually akin to "he's bathed/swimming in his own blood."...Yeah.
+Again, disturbing.